ramblingadam/ff7-rebirth-packager/README.md

 - Creates a timestamped export folder (e.g.
   `MOD_BASE_DIR/TifaGreenHair_timestamp`) in the mod directory and places UnrealReZen's output into the folder
-- Hex edits the headers of UnrealReZen's `.utoc` output to be compatible with FF7 Rebirth
+- Hex edits the headers of UnrealReZen's `.ucas` output to be compatible with FF7 Rebirth
 - Creates a .zip file for easy uploading to Nexus Mods in the timestamped export folder